807502278/ComfyUI-WJNodes/README.md

   - ✅`load image from path` : Load image from path
   - ✅`save image to path` : Save image by overwriting the path
   - ✅`save image out` : Save image to output and output the path
-  - ✅`select images batch` : Batch selection and recombination of batches
+  - ✅`select images batch` : Batch selection and recombination of batches,updated mask support in 20250115
+  - ✅`select images batch` : 20250115 Batch Selection and Recombination of More Functions
   - ✅`load image adv` : Load image with mask inversion and path output
   - 🟩Load value feature recognition model (e.g., nsfw, aesthetic score, AI value, time)
   - 🟩Input recognition model and image batch, output batch and corresponding feature values